-We are a part of the National Grid group of businesses.
+We are a part of the National Grid group of businesses and are the holding company for National Grid Gas.
 Our principal operations are in regulated gas networks and comprise the transmission and distribution of gas and the provision of gas metering services within Great Britain.